South Melbourne FC: Supporters

-South Melbourne have traditionally been one of the most well supported Football clubs in Australia, with fans across many countries and states.
-Their supporters have been noted for their vocal support and their dedication shown through banners and flags.

-Currently, the main supporter faction is known as the Clarendon Corner, which has been present since the last few years of the NSL and place themselves in the corner of the stadium.
-Prior to that, the 'Hellas fans' would traditionally place themselves behind the goal South Melbourne was shooting at in large numbers.
+South Melbourne have traditionally been one of the most supported clubs in Australia.
+The main supporter faction is known as the Clarendon Corner, which place themselves in the corner of the stadium.

 A-League aspirations

 Since dropping out of the national competition at the demise of the NSL, the club has held aspirations to return to the top competition for football clubs in Australia.
 On 14 February 2007, South Melbourne announced their interest in becoming the second Victorian club in the A-League.
 In June 2008, South Melbourne sent a letter of interest to join the league and lodged an application for the second Melbourne licence as part of the Southern Cross consortium, but on 26 September 2008 the Football Federation Australia announced it was commencing exclusive negotiations with the rival Melbourne Heart bid, which went on to join the competition for the 2010-11 A-League season.

 In March 2013, it was revealed that the club was in negotiations to take a stake in the cash-strapped Central Coast Mariners, but talks cooled off when the Mariners ownership structure was consolidated under Mike Charlesworth.
 In April 2013, the club was revealed to have made several offers to take a 100 per cent stake in Melbourne Heart; however, these offers were rejected.
 Melbourne Heart management subsequently accepted an offer from Manchester City.

 In November 2016, it was reported that South Melbourne intended to submit a bid for an A-League licence, with the club intending to continue playing home games at Lakeside Stadium, if the bid is successful.
 Following this news, the club provisionally appointed Brazil and Real Madrid legend Roberto Carlos as the team's head coach should they be granted an expansion slot.

-South Melbourne submitted a bid to join the expanded A-League in September 2018; however, were unsuccessful once again when, in December 2018, new consortium Western Melbourne was selected instead.
+South Melbourne submitted a bid to join the expanded A-League in September 2018; however, were unsuccessful once again when, in December 2018, new consortium Western Melbourne Group was selected instead.

+In August 2026, South Melbourne FC wishes to signal its intention to open formal dialogue with the Australian Professional Leagues and relevant stakeholders regarding the prospect of securing future A-League Men’s and A-League Women’s licences.